 3.2 Local planning authorities are required to set out in their monitoring report information on the implementation of their Local Development Scheme (LDS).
-All the documents referenced in the LDS have been adopted.
+The timetable for the review of the Local Plan is set out and commences with a non-statutory period of public consultation on the overarching issues and scope of the Local Plan review in February 2025.
 There is no longer a requirement to set out the timetable for the production of supplementary planning documents within the LDS.
 Neighbourhood plans are initiated by local communities, rather than the National Park Authority, and so do not feature within the LDS.